Spectral Sequences in String Topology: The Chas--Sullivan product

-A closer look at the definition of the Chas-Sullivan product reveals that the only thing we have used of $S^n$ is that it is both a manifold and an H-cogroup (via the map $S^n \to S^n \vee S^n$).
-Since every $n$-dimensional manifold $N$ has the structure of an H-comodule over $S^n$ via the map $c: N \to N\vee S^n$, collapsing the boundary of a little disc, we get (for $M$ $h_*$-oriented) the following module structure: Here $\iota\colon Map(N,M)\times_M L^n M \to Map(N,M)\times L^n M$ is the inclusion and is the map induced by $c$.
-This defines a $\textbf{h}_*(L^n S)$-module structure on $h_*(Map(N,M))$, which was first considered in \cite{K-S}.
-This structure is independent of the chosen disc since all embeddings of a disc are isotopic.
-Note that we could substitute $h_p(Map(N,M))$ by $h'_p(Map(N,M))$, where $h'$ is a module homology theory over $h$.
+A closer look at the definition of the Chas--Sullivan product reveals that the only thing we have used of $S^n$ is that it is both a manifold and an H-cogroup (via the map $S^n \to S^n \vee S^n$).
+Since every $n$--dimensional manifold $N$ has the structure of an H-comodule over $S^n$ via the map $c\co N \to N\vee S^n$, collapsing the boundary of a little disk, we get (for $M$ $h_*$--oriented) the following module structure: